How to perfectly blend indoor and outdoor spaces?

 By the way, No rule of thumb here.
 A little creativity won't hurt.

-3. Construction 'stretch.'
+3. Construction 'Stretch.'

-One of the most effective ways to blend an indoor and outdoor space in your home is by 'stretching' an internal construction element Outside to the yard.
+One of the most effective ways to blend an indoor and outdoor space in your home is by 'stretching' an internal construction element outside - to the yard.

 A construction addition connecting the inside with the outside would be excellent!

-Here too, there is no rule of thumb regarding the types of constructions element that should get expanded and which will result in the desired blend.
-As long as it is in good taste, it is excellent.
+Here, too, there is no rule of thumb regarding the types of construction elements that should get expanded and which will result in the desired blend.

 Roof\flooring\walls, you name it.

-4. Let it shine.
+4. Let It Shine.

-Another great tip that can help you blend your indoor and outdoor space is to fill your house, or, To be more precise - the inner area next to the yard - with as much sunlight as possible.
+Another great tip that can help you blend your indoor and outdoor space is to fill your house, or to be more precise - the inner area next to the yard - with as much sunlight as possible.

 Let as much sun in as possible!

-And if you've made it this far, don't forget to jump into our collections page.
+If you've made it this far, don't forget to jump into our collections page.

 What are you waiting for?!